mscarey/AuthoritySpoke/docs/guides/introduction.rst

         GIVEN:
           the Fact it is false that <the Java API> was an original work GIVEN the ENACTMENT:
-          "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device."
-(Title 17, /us/usc/t17/s102/a)
+          "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)

 Instead of the terms “inputs” and “outputs” we saw in the JSON file, we